Every minute of every day people harm animals in the name of religion, yet every major religion teaches kindness and respect for animals.

 Love

-God created a vegan world and cares for all creatures; the Creator directed humans to serve God by caretaking creation.
-Jesus modeled expansive love and self-sacrificing service, particularly for those most vulnerable, yet some Christians disengage from the sufferings of this world.
+God created a vegan world and cares for all creatures; the Creator directed humans to serve God by protecting and tending creation on behalf of the Creator.
+Jesus modeled expansive love and self-sacrificing service, particularly for those most vulnerable, yet some Christians seek personal salvation with no regard to the sufferings of this world.

 Christianity